Atomicbunny/7k00_16s/README.md

  Instructions for use of Charmm-GUI for development of namd compatible pdb and psf files:

- 1: Download 7k00pdbbundle1edit.pdb (or whatever pdb file you wish), 7k00pbdbundle contains all data concerning the 16s subunit of the bacterial ribosome.
+ 1: Download 7k00pdbbundle1edit.pdb (or whatever pdb file you wish), 7k00pbdbundle contains all data concerning the 16s subunit of the bacterial ribosome.  (while Charmm-GUI can pick out segments on it own, I did it manually for the provided file)

  2:(if you have an account, just sign in) Create an account on Charmm-GUI , set your password.